noppoMan/Slimane/README.md

 let setCookie = AttributedCookie(....) res.cookies = Set<setCookie>
 ```
-**AttributedCookie** is declared in S4.
-See more to visit https://github.com/open-swift/S4
+**AttributedCookie** is declared in HTTP.AttributedCookie.
+See more to visit https://github.com/slimane-swift/HTTP

 ## Session